Personalized Graph-Based Retrieval for Large Language Models: Abstract

 \section{Abstract}

-As large language models (LLMs) evolve, their ability to deliver personalized and context-aware responses offers transformative potential for improving user experiences.
-Existing personalization approaches, however, often rely solely on user history to augment the prompt, limiting their effectiveness in generating tailored outputs, especially in cold-start scenarios with sparse data.
-To address these limitations, we propose Personalized Graph-based Retrieval-Augmented Generation (PGraphRAG), a framework that leverages user-centric knowledge graphs to enrich personalization.
-By directly integrating structured user knowledge into the retrieval process and augmenting prompts with user-relevant context, PGraphRAG enhances contextual understanding and output quality.
-We also introduce the Personalized Graph-based Benchmark for Text Generation, designed to evaluate personalized text generation tasks in real-world settings where user history is sparse or unavailable.
-Experimental results show that PGraphRAG significantly outperforms state-of-the-art personalization methods across diverse tasks, demonstrating the unique advantages of graph-based retrieval for personalization.
+As large language models (LLMs) continue to evolve, their ability to deliver personalized, context-aware responses holds significant promise for enhancing user experiences.
+However, most existing personalization approaches rely solely on user history, limiting their effectiveness in cold-start and sparse-data scenarios.
+We introduce Personalized Graph-based Retrieval-Augmented Generation (PGraphRAG), a framework that enhances personalization by leveraging user-centric knowledge graphs.
+By integrating structured user information into the retrieval process and augmenting prompts with graph-based context, PGraphRAG improves both relevance and generation quality.
+We also present the Personalized Graph-based Benchmark for Text Generation, designed to evaluate personalized generation in real-world settings where user history is minimal.
+Experimental results show that PGraphRAG consistently outperforms state-of-the-art methods across diverse tasks, achieving average ROUGE-1 gains of 14.8\% on long-text and 4.6\% on short-text generation—highlighting the unique advantages of graph-based retrieval for personalization.